GStreamer/gstreamer/iOS+tutorial+4+A+basic+media+player.markdown

 From the previous tutorials, we already have almost all necessary pieces to build a media player.
-The most complex part is assembling a pipeline which retrieves, decodes and displays the media, but we already know that the `playbin2` element can take care of all that for us.
+The most complex part is assembling a pipeline which retrieves, decodes and displays the media, but we already know that the `playbin` element can take care of all that for us.
 We only need to replace the manual pipeline we used in [iOS tutorial 3:
 Video](iOS%2Btutorial%2B3%253A%2BVideo.html) with a
-single-element `playbin2` pipeline and we are good to go\!
+single-element `playbin` pipeline and we are good to go\!

 However, we can do better than.
 We will add a [Time Slider](http://developer.apple.com/library/ios/#documentation/UIKit/Reference/UISlider_Class/Reference/Reference.html),